gus4no/block_explorer/README.md

 ## Actions count

-Does this value ever change on the api, would I get the same transaction again with more actions, I'm  bit confused by actions_count is this being used as a counter cache?
-If so should we rely on rails for it? if these actions won't change I think we can use what the api returns but if actions ever change is better to use actions_count as  counter cache to keep integrity.
-For the sake of timing, I'll use whatever the api responds with, can be adjusted later if needed.
+Does this value ever change on the api?
+Would I get the same transaction again with more actions?
+I'm  bit confused by actions_count is this being used as a counter cache?
+If so should we rely on rails for it?

+I think that transactions won't really change once they are created, given the nature of the blockchain but I don't know much about this.
+I'm assuming that the actions_count is a counter cache and that it won't change once the transaction is created so I'll use it as it comes.

+If needed can use rails to update such cache count whenever actions change if they do.

 ## API timestamps